subhranshudas/taskapp/README.md

 ```

 ## How to Use
-1. Open the app `https://taskapp-ebon.vercel.app/` in a browser window/tab
+1. Open the app https://taskapp-ebon.vercel.app/ in a browser window/tab

 ## Upcoming Improvements In Pipeline
+1. Finish the already created `dictionary` map for text content to make content dynamic.
-1. Implement Vitest & Playwright testing for the app.
+2. Implement Vitest & Playwright testing for the app.